skienzmatishun/rippreport/content/p/talking-heads/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Powerful county commissioners ran secret shadow meetings to manipulate votes and protect corrupt political allies.
+Official records show how politicians quietly funneled hundreds of thousands in BP disaster cash to their corporate buddies.
+We expose the behind-the-scenes puppets pulling the strings in Baldwin County.
 ---
 Baldwin County needs more representation on the county commission.
 People will say “just more talking heads.”
 The population of the county is topping 250,000 and the county only has 4 commissioners.
 The Commission should be an odd number so as to never tie or have a possible deadlock in voting on issues.